ABA Formal Opinion 512: A Compliance Guide

 The same principle extends to flat and contingent fees.
 If a flat fee was set against pre-GAI assumptions about time required, the Opinion signals that the fee may no longer be reasonable if GAI materially compresses the work.

-Second, time spent learning a GAI tool that the firm will use regularly cannot be billed to the client:
+Second, learning time cannot be billed to the client:

 "[A] lawyer may not charge a client to learn about how to use a GAI tool or service that the lawyer will regularly use for clients because lawyers must maintain competence in the tools they use, including but not limited to GAI technology."